Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Acknowledgments

 \section{Acknowledgments}

 MB, LK and TR acknowledge support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF.
 This research was supported in part through the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY, Hamburg, Germany.
-This work was carried out while LK was a member of DESY.
-MB, TG, LK, TR and SW acknowledge funding by the German Federal Ministry of Research, Technology and Space (BMFTR) under grant agreement No. 01IS24072A (COMFORT).
+This work was carried out while LK and TR were a member of DESY.
+MB, TG, LK, TR and SW acknowledge funding by the German Federal Ministry of Research, Technology and Space (BMFTR) under grant agreement No. 16IS24072B and 16IS24072D (COMFORT).
+SW acknowledges partial funding by DASHH (Data Science in Hamburg - HELMHOLTZ Graduate School for the Structure of Matter) with the Grant-No. HIDSS-0002.
 MB, LK and TR acknowledge partial funding by the DAAD project 57698811 "Bayesian Computations for Large-scale (Nonlinear) Inverse Problems in Imaging".
+TR acknowledges the support of the Munich Center for Machine Learning and the ERC Advanced Grant NEITALG, grant agreement No. 101198055.